 When a kurloke is scattered, the area they were left will become “kapalsi”; sacred.
 Their families will avoid hunting in that area for three months and only go into those lands to mourn the loss of their loved one.

 Kurloke have deep voices that make them sound like they’re constantly groaning or in pain.
 They use a mix of spoken words, grumbles, growls, and loud jaw-snapping to communicate verbally; with their non-verbal communication consisting of body slamming their friends as an invitation to play-fight.

-Kurloke have no written or underwater languages, though they can cause strong vibrations in the water to express emotion.
+Kurloke have no written language, and are unable to learn how to read.
+They also have no underwater languages, though they can cause strong vibrations in the water to express emotion.
 There is “purring” (evenly spaced vibrations with breaks) which is usually done to show affection to a lover, and “growling” (one long vibration without break) which is used to show aggression.